mLucas55/spam-email-classification/README.md

 This is where our accuracy metric comes into play which considers everything.
 As mentioned in results, based off of loss % and acccuracy % deltas from training to evaluation, the model slightly struggles to generalize.
 Ways to improve it's ability to generalize include further experimenting with sample size and dropout.
 I also want to see if using early stopping could be beneficial.

 One unexpected "challenge" or annoyance I faced was the raw time it took to train the model.
-As seen in the training logs, each epoch took around 5 minutes, and there was 10 epochs totaling in around 50-55 minutes to fully train.
+As seen in the training logs, each epoch took around 5 minutes to complete.
+With 10 epochs it took around 50-55 minutes to fully train the model.
 As a result I had to be very purposful and logical when making changes to maxamize my time.

 ## Summary